Early 2017: Climate change

 the sea level to rise and drowning land at shorelines world-wide.

-If and when this process goes to completion, Florida will be mainly
+If and when this process goes to completion, the sea level will be

 under water.
 Only part of the panhandle region wll have dry land.